Connect with others who understand.

 Sometimes, people with PSC can also benefit from a liver transplant, but not if they’re very sick.

 Liver transplants are not recommended for PSC if bile duct cancer has spread beyond the liver.
-Fortunately, new treatments are constantly being developed.
+Fortunately, new treatments are being developed.
 Your doctor can help you manage the symptoms of PSC with medication to reduce itchiness, antibiotics for infections, and vitamins to treat nutrient deficiencies.

 More Similarities Than Differences

 On myPBCteam, members share honest feelings about their diagnosis.
-“At first, it was overwhelming and dooming,” explained one member.
+“At first, it was overwhelming and dooming,” one member said.
 “Getting diagnosed was a relief that validated my symptoms, but there was not much support from family and friends.
-They couldn't see a physical ailment and expected me to go on as they wished, even when I didn’t sleep or feel well.
+They couldn’t see a physical ailment and expected me to go on as they wished, even when I didn’t sleep or feel well.
 They really hesitated to talk about it or learn info about it.
 As time passed, I transformed into accepting my health issues.”

 Learning that others can relate to your experience can help bring comfort and hope as you keep pushing ahead.